Walkabout (film): Production

 About her nude swimming scene, Jenny Agutter said, "Nic wanted the scene in which I swam naked to be straightforward.
-He wanted me to be uninhibited – which I wasn’t.
+He wanted me to be uninhibited – which I wasn't.
 I was a very inhibited young woman.
-I didn’t feel uncomfortable about the intention of the scene, but that doesn’t make you feel any better.
+I didn't feel uncomfortable about the intention of the scene, but that doesn't make you feel any better.
 There was no one around, apart from Nic in the distance with his camera.
 No lights, nothing.
-Once he’d got the shot, I got out of the water and dressed as quickly as possible."
+Once he'd got the shot, I got out of the water and dressed as quickly as possible."
 Agutter has stated she does not regret filming the scenes, but regrets how they have been taken out of context and uploaded to the internet by "perverts".

-The British Board of Film Classification (BBFC) surmised Agutter was 17 years old at the time of filming, and therefore the scenes did not pose a problem when submitted to the BBFC in 1971 and later in 1998.
-The Protection of Children Act 1978 prohibited distribution and possession of indecent images of people under the age of 16 so the issue of potential indecency had not been considered on previous occasions.
-However, the Sexual Offences Act 2003 raised the age threshold to 18 which meant the BBFC was required to consider the scenes of nudity in the context of the new law when the film was re-submitted in 2011.
+The British Board of Film Classification (BBFC) surmised Agutter was seventeen years old at the time of filming (she was actually sixteen when filming began in July 1969), and therefore the scenes did not pose a problem when submitted to the BBFC in 1971 and later in 1998.
+The Protection of Children Act 1978 prohibited distribution and possession of indecent images of people under the age of sixteen so the issue of potential indecency had not been considered on previous occasions.
+However, the Sexual Offences Act 2003 raised the age threshold to eighteen which meant the BBFC was required to consider the scenes of nudity in the context of the new law when the film was re-submitted in 2011.
 The BBFC reviewed the scenes and considered them not to be indecent and passed the film uncut.

 The film features several scenes of animal hunting and killing, such as a kangaroo being speared and bludgeoned to death.
 The Cinematograph Films (Animals) Act 1937 makes it illegal in the United Kingdom to distribute or exhibit material where the production involved inflicting pain or terror on an animal.
 Since the animals did not appear to suffer or be in distress the film was deemed not to contravene the Act.